 I can say I have a wide variety of interests, but the ones I invest most of my time in are (enumerated more or less accordingly):

-- Languages – pretty much everything about them: from the whole learning/studying process, translation, up to examining/analysing their development in time, their impact on human psychology and way of thinking etc.
+- Languages – pretty much everything about them: from the whole learning/studying process, translation, up to examining/analysing their development by time, their impact on human psychology and way of thinking etc.

 - Listening to and discovering music – that's where I earn most of my knowledge about any language.
 If I don't have any songs to translate in my target language, I eventually abandon learning it.